WeblateOrg/weblate/docs/user/checks.rst

 Trailing newline
 ~~~~~~~~~~~~~~~~

-*Source and translation do not both end with a newline*
+:Summary: Source and translation do not both end with a newline
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndNewlineCheck``
+:Flag to ignore: ``ignore-end-newline``

 Newlines usually appear in source strings for good reason, omissions or additions
 can lead to formatting problems when the translated text is put to use.